-Operating income includes parental payments, sale/hiring out place, sale of equipment, state subsidy, municipal subsidy, other municipal subsidy, and other incomes.
+Includes parental payments, sale/hiring out place, sale of equipment, state subsidy, municipal subsidy, other municipal subsidy, and other incomes.

-Operating expenses include salary, social charges, equipment, maintenance and other operation expenses.
+Include salary, social charges, equipment, maintenance and other operation expenses.

-Operating profit is operating income less operating expences.
+Operating income less operating expences.

-Positive net profit can be allocated in two different ways:
+Can be allocated in two different ways:

 - Retained as a part of the equity or to strengthen the kindergarten’s liquidity or to finance acquisitions for the kindergarten later.

 - Pay the positive net profit as dividend payments to kindergarten owner or transfer as an intra-group contribution.

 Payment of the positive net profit to the kindergarten's owner.